 What is PES?

-• PES, which stands for processed Eucheuma seaweed, is also known as semi-refined carrageenan (SRC) in parts of the world.
+- PES, which stands for processed Eucheuma seaweed, is also known as semi-refined carrageenan (SRC) in some parts of the world.
 PES is a type of carrageenan that retains more insoluble matter from the seaweed plant structure than traditional carrageenan which is extracted from the seaweed into an aqueous solution.
-Carrageenan and PES are approved food additives and differ primarily based on solubility.
+Carrageenan and PES are approved food additives and differ primarily in solubility.
 Because they are closely related, they are often referred to simply as carrageenan by regulatory and scientific bodies.

 Why is carrageenan in my food?

-Carrageenan can also accommodate dietary choices and restrictions.
+- Carrageenan can also accommodate dietary choices and restrictions.
 For vegetarians or vegans, it may be used as a thickening agent in place of animal-based products, like gelatin.
-Carrageenan is also not genetically modified and is permitted in organic products.
-Further, it is an accepted ingredient for halal and kosher diets.
+Carrageenan is also not genetically modified and is permitted in many countries in organic products.
+Furthermore, it is an accepted ingredient for halal and kosher diets.